rcl-ssl/docs/portal/azure-appservice-san.md

 # Automatic Certificate Renewal and Installation

-You can use the [RCL AutoRenew Function](../autorenew/autorenew) to automatically renew certificates in Azure App Service.
+You can use the [RCL AutoRenew Function](../autorenew/autorenew) to automatically renew certificates in Azure App Service SAN.

 Follow the instructions in the link to use the AutoRenew function :